Grillette/grillette.github.io/_posts/2019-11-30-SigSegV2-WriteUp.md

 You can download the attached apk file here : [baby.apk]({{ "assets/2019-11-30/baby.apk" | absolute_url}})

 ### Introduction
-I'm not really good at reversing stuff usually but as this one was tagged easy I decided to give it a go.
-I also never reversed any apk file so I thought this would be funny to start with.
-I installed **jadx** wich is a command line and GUI tools for produce Java source code from Android Dex and Apk files, as coted on their [Github repo](https://github.com/skylot/jadx).
+I'm not really good at reversing stuff usually, but as this one was tagged easy I decided to give it a go.
+I also never reversed any apk file so I thought this was a great occasion to learn.
+I installed **jadx** which is a command line and GUI tool that produce Java source code from Android Dex and Apk files, as quoted on their [Github repo](https://github.com/skylot/jadx).

 By launching Jadx GUI and opening the apk from the challenge we obtain the following Java classes :
 ![BabyAndroidClass]({{ "assets/2019-11-30/BabyAndroidClass.png" | absolute_url }} "BabyAndroidClass")

 ### Challenge Resolution
-Now let's jump into the decompiled code :
+Now let's jump into the de-compiled code :
 - First we check the *MainActivity* class

 ![BabyAndroidMain]({{ "assets/2019-11-30/BabyAndroidMain.png" | absolute_url }} "BabyAndroidMain")

 In the red rectangle you can see the interesting part.
-If this statement is correct, then that mean our flag is correct.
+If this statement is correct, then that means our flag is correct.
 - We now have to dig deeper to reverse the flag.
-We have to find out what ```chall.encode(flag)``` is doing so let's dive into the **Chall** class.
+We have to find out what ```chall.encode(flag)``` is doing, so let's dive into the **Chall** class.

 ![BabyAndroidChallClass]({{ "assets/2019-11-30/BabyAndroidChallClass.png" | absolute_url }} "BabyAndroidChallClass")

 You can see here that the *encode* function is only calling 2 other functions.
 The *b64Encode* function is simply encoding a String in [base64](https://en.wikipedia.org/wiki/Base64) and returning the encoded String.
-You can now easily understand that our *encode* function is simply returning the base64 String returned by the *otherEncode* function.
+You can now easily understand that our *encode* function is simply returning the base64 encoded String returned by the *otherEncode* function.

 The first argument of this function is the flag that we need to find, the second argument is a key declared in this class.